adaster98/kloak-linux-client/README.md

-# Unofficial Kloak Chat for Linux
+# Unofficial Kloak Client for Linux
 This project is designed to tide linux users over until the release of the official app.
 Free and open source, so you can trust it.